BasilAtBentley/Excel-Calc-Pad/README.md

 ---

-## ⚠️ Notes
+## Notes
 - Macros must be enabled for the shortcuts to work.
-- This is optimized for engineering-style formula entry in Excel cells.
+- This is for engineering-style formula entry in Excel cells.
-- Greek letter support includes common symbols like α, β, γ, Δ, etc.

 ---

-## 📬 Feedback or Suggestions?
+## Suggestions?

 Feel free to open an issue or submit a pull request.